NEUR-101 Introduction to Neuroscience

 PSYC-322 Psychological Testing

 Introduces the development, characteristics and use of psychological tests.
 Covers methods of constructing, administering and evaluating tests.
 Reviews tests of abilities, personality, interest and attitudes.
 Also explores technical problems and ethical issues common in psychological testing.
-Prerequisites: PSYC-101 and PSYC-123.
+Prerequisites: PSYC-101 and either PSYC-123 or MATH-180.

 PSYC-323 Advanced Research Design/Analysis